AAAD - Administrative Actions and Appeals Division

 Undergraduate Student - A student enrolled in a four-year or five-year bachelor's degree program, in an associate's degree program, or in a vocational or technical program below the baccalaureate level.

-Unduplicated Count - A headcount of enrolled students in which each student is counted only once during the fiscal year.
+Unduplicated Count - A head count of enrolled students in which each student is counted only once during the fiscal year.

-Unsubsidized Federal Stafford Loan - A non-need based loan for which the federal government does not pay any of the accrued interest on behalf of hte student.
+Unsubsidized Federal Stafford Loan - A non-need based loan for which the federal government does not pay any of the accrued interest on behalf of the student.
 Interest begins to accrue on the loan as soon as it is disbursed, and the student may choose to pay the interest as it accrues or defer it as long as he or she remains enrolled at least half time in an eligible school.

 USDE - U.S. Department of Education

 USSA - United States Student Association